Perfect Gluten-Free Pie Crust

 The flour I used is the King Arthur Gluten-Free Brown Rice Flour Blend Recipe.
 I’ve been using this flour a lot lately, and it’s my current favorite.
 I use regular brown rice flour, tapioca flour, and potato starch — all easy to find, especially if you have a grocery store with a bulk section.
 (Unless you have severe gluten allergies, then bulk bins aren’t a great idea.)

 Why am I using it and not a paleo-friendly blend?
 Well… convenience mostly.
-Also, my 1-year-old is allergic to a lot of things, and trying to make egg-free, nut-free, dairy-free, AND grain-free baked goods makes my head explode.
+Also, my 1-year-old is allergic to a lot of things right now, and trying to make egg-free, nut-free, dairy-free, AND grain-free baked goods makes my head explode.
 So, I compromise and use this blend.

 Another reason is because I’m trying to eliminate all uses for white flour.
 I used to make exceptions for birthday cakes.
 And pie crust.